 Critical or important outsourced activities are carried out mostly in the UK, but also in several other jurisdictions.
-The latter includes handling of mobile device insurance claims for business sold in the EU but outside the UK, international claims predominantly in the location of the insured risk and support functions in India and Sri Lanka.
+The latter includes international claims predominantly in the location of the insured risk and support functions in India and Sri Lanka.
 Investment management services are outsourced within the Group in the UK.